ziyunli/ziyunli/README.md

 Howdy!

-I am Ziyun Li (a.k.a 李子雲), and I also go by Stephen.
+I am Ziyun Li (李子雲), and I also go by Stephen.
 I am an electrical engineer turned software engineer.

 In the past 10 years, I have been building fullstack web applications at [Microsoft](https://www.microsoft.com/), [D2L](https://www.d2l.com/), and [Top Hat](https://tophat.com/).
 But these day, I spend more time on backend servers and systems that deliver massive business impact to the company and its partners.